 Our District is Small & Unique

 If you are a Lake Whatcom Water and Sewer District customer, you are living in an environmentally sensitive and difficult to serve area.
 The District has a relatively small, mostly residential customer base; currently about 4,000 customers.
 Our rates are based on cost of service.
-Other than the occasional grant or low-cost loan for specific infrastructure projects, the District receives no outside funding.
+Other than the occasional grant or low-interest loan for specific infrastructure projects, the District receives no outside funding.
 All costs are borne by our customers.

 The mostly forested, steep slopes of the District’s service area require extensive infrastructure.
 The bowl-shaped topography of our service area means more pumps are required, both to deliver water to our customers’ homes and for pumping and transporting sewage out of the watershed.
 The District owns, maintains, and operates 28 sewer pump stations, more than are necessary for the entire City of Bellingham.

 The entirety of the Lake Whatcom Water and Sewer District is located within the boundaries of the Lake Whatcom Watershed.
 Serving customers in the watershed presents some unique challenges to the District, including the inability to treat or process our customer’s sewage.
 All wastewater must be transported to the City of Bellingham’s wastewater treatment plant located at Post Point in the Fairhaven area.

 In addition to the infrastructure required, District customers must also pay their fair share of the City of Bellingham’s costs for processing their sewage.
 The City of Bellingham’s sewage treatment bill accounts for roughly 1/4 of the District’s annual operating budget.
 Sewer disposal costs and a share of the City’s facility upgrades and maintenance costs to the District are based upon the volume of sewage that is sent to the wastewater treatment plant.